241209-NET/Team4.FRONTEND/README.md

 Work Distribution:

 Project management system:
-We will be using Github Projects.
+We will be using Github Projects with Daily status updates, Via Teams